Toma (name)

-In European and Assyrian usage, the name Toma is a version of Thomas, originating from Aramaic t’om’a, meaning twin.
-In the Russian language, Toma may be a diminutive of the male first name Avtonom.
+In European and Assyrian usage, the name Toma is a version of Thomas.
+It originates from Aramaic t’om’a, meaning twin.

-It is also a female name, meaning "date palm tree", derived from Tamar, which is a Hebrew Bible name.
+In the Russian language, it is a diminutive of the female given name Tamara.

-In Japan, it is a male name which is unrelated with the Bible nor "Thomas."
+In Japan, it is a male name of a different origin.
 The meaning will vary by which kanji are used to write this name.
-Another name, Tōma, may also be Latinized as "Toma."
+There is also a Japanese surname name Tōma.